jurgjn/batch-infer/README.md

 # Batch inference of protein structure

 Run AlphaFold3 on [Euler](https://scicomp.ethz.ch/wiki/Getting_started_with_clusters) at scale with data pipeline (MSA), and structure prediction steps parallelised across nodes.
 As an example, the _e. coli_ reference proteome has 4,402 monomers.
 The data pipeline steps took 2 days with up to 500 CPU jobs running simultaneously.
 The structure prediction steps took ~4 hours with ~15 GPU jobs running simultaneously.
-The data pipeline step failed for three very short sequences (A5A624, P0DPN7, P0AD72).
+A small number of inputs [failed/had to be re-run](results/alphafold3_ecoli/README.md).
 - Data pipeline runs on CPU-only nodes, each input as a separate job.
 Runtime per input ranges from an hour to a few days.
 Jobs that run out of RAM/runtime automatically re-start with increased resources.
 - Structure prediction runs on nodes with an A100 GPU, typically taking minutes per input.
 The runtime is predictable from the
 [number of input tokens](results/af3_predict_runtime.ipynb).